bmild/nerf/README.md

 ## Generating poses for your own scenes

+### Don't have poses?

 We recommend using the `imgs2poses.py` script from the [LLFF code](https://github.com/fyusion/llff).
 Then you can pass the base scene directory into our code using `--datadir <myscene>` along with `-dataset_type llff`.
 You can take a look at the `config_fern.txt` config file for example settings to use for a forward facing scene.
+For a spherically captured 360 scene, we recomment adding the `--no_ndc --spherify --lindisp` flags.

+### Already have poses!

+In `run_nerf.py` and all other code, we use the same pose coordinate system as in [COLMAP](https://colmap.github.io/format.html#images-txt):

+> The local camera coordinate system of an image is defined in a way that the X axis points to the right, the Y axis to the bottom, and the Z axis to the front as seen from the image.

+Poses are stored as 3x4 numpy arrays (not quaternions) that represent camera-to-world transformation matrices.
+The other data you will need is simple pinhole camera intrinsics (`hwf = [height, width, focal length]`) and near/far scene bounds.
+Take a look at [our data loading code](https://github.com/bmild/nerf/blob/master/run_nerf.py#L406) to see more.